viktech/Writing/SynPuzzleTwo.md

 You've escaped the handcuffs, but the door is still locked.
 Can you find a key?

-An MD5 hash is NOT encryption.
+"An MD5 hash is NOT encryption.
 It is simply a fingerprint of a given input.
-However, it is a "one-way" transaction and as such it is _almost_ impossible to reverse engineer an MD5 hash to retrieve the original string.
+However, it is a "one-way" transaction and as such it is _almost_ impossible to reverse engineer an MD5 hash to retrieve the original string."
+(Emphasis mine)

 d20caec3b48a1eef164cb4ca81ba2587
 3a3ea00cfc35332cedf6e5e9a32e94da